jm66/snapshot_tools/README.md

                         The vCenter or ESXi server to connect to -u USERNAME, --user USERNAME
-                        The username with which to connect to the server -m VMNAME, --vm VMNAME
+                        The username with which to connect to the server -p PASSWORD, --password PASSWORD
+                        The password with which to connect to the host.
+If not specified, the user is prompted at runtime for a password
+  -m VMNAME, --vm VMNAME
                         The virtual machine (VM) to manage snapshots -v, --verbose         Enable verbose output